Flaki: Preparation and serving

 The method of preparation may vary slightly depending on the region.
 Some common ingredients include beef tripe, beef, bay leaf, allspice, parsley, carrot, beef broth, and spices to taste, including salt, black pepper, nutmeg, sweet paprika, and marjoram.
 Ready-made convenience-type equivalents of the labor-intensive flaczki are available.
 Sometimes pork tripe can be used instead of the beef tripe especially in the ready-made versions of the dish sold in Poland.

 Tomato concentrate is sometimes added to flaki, and some may cook the tripe without a roux.
 A popular addition to improve the 'nobleness' is the addition of meatballs, which are often found in a regional variant known as 'flaki po warszawsku' (Warsaw-style flaki).

-Ready-made flaki in cans or jars are widely available in grocery stores throughout Poland which also include "Flaki po Zamojsku" (Zamość-style Flaki).
-A variant of flaczki, in which fowl stomach is used instead of cow's, is also known and called ‘flaki drobiowe’ (poultry flaki).
+Ready-made flaki in cans or jars are widely available in grocery stores throughout Poland including the most popular "Flaki po Zamojsku" (Zamość-style Flaki) or "Flaki w Rosole" a version of dish in less spicy broth.
+Another variant of flaki, in which fowl stomach is used instead of cow's, is also known as ‘flaki drobiowe’ (poultry flaki).
 The soup is traditionally served during Polish weddings—as one of the "hot meals".
 Flaki is eaten with fresh bread, usually with bread roll.
+Many restaurants serve Flaki in a bowl made out of a carved loaf of fresh sourdough bread.